-How can a preset be made?
+How can a user preset be made?

-IT IS RECOMMENDED the presets to be created prior to the installation of the DB6000-STC in the broadcasting chain.
-Otherwise, any drastic changes of the audio quality and enhancements will be audible for the listeners.
+IT IS RECOMMENDED the user presets to be created prior to the installation of the DB6410 in the broadcasting chain.
+Otherwise, any drastic changed of the audio quality and enhancements will be audible for the listeners.